 - Smoking Is Cool: The hookah-smoking caterpillar, naturally.

-- In Disney's adaptation, he's even cooler, able to blow colored smoke rings in the shape of letters.
+- In Disney's animated adaptation, he's even cooler, able to blow colored smoke rings in the shape of letters.

-- Sure, Let's Go with That: The entire book was cooked up off the top of Carrol's head; it would only be later, and after some persisting, that he'd write the whole thing down.
+- Sure, Let's Go with That: The entire book was cooked up off the top of Carroll's head; it would only be later, and after some persisting, that he'd write the whole thing down.

 - Textile Work Is Feminine: The Sheep knits.